 Delivery Mode: Face-To-Face, Flexibly, Or Mixed Mode

-Course Outcome: Sales Assistant, Senior Sales Assistant, Customer Service Assistant, Point-Of-Sale Operator in specialty stores, department stores, retail fast food outlets, supermarkets, and other retail store settings.
+Course Outcome: Sales Assistant, Senior Sales Assistant, Customer Service Assistant, and Point-Of-Sale Operator in specialty stores, department stores, retail, fast food outlets, supermarkets, and other retail store settings.

 Study Mode: Classroom / Workplace

 Location: Perth and regional Western Australia